briankim419/workable/third/README.md

 ### Getting Started

-1. Clone the repository to your machine.
+1. Clone the workable repository to your machine.

-2. Navigate to the cloned repository.
+2. Navigate to the cloned repository and then to folder "three".

 3. Run the following from the command line to install all necessary dependencies: